Locally analytic vectors and rings of periods: Locally and pro-analytic vectors

 Let $W$ be a Fréchet space whose topology is defined by a sequence $\left\{p_i\right\}_{i \geq 1}$ of seminorms.
 Let $W_i$ be the Hausdorff completion of $W$ at $p_i$, so that $W = \varprojlim\limits_{i \geq 1}W_i$.
-The space $W^{\la}$ can be defined but as stated in \cite{Ber14MultiLa}, this space is too small in general for what we are interested in, and so we make the following definition, following \cite[Def.
+The space $W^{\la}$ can be defined but as stated in \cite{Ber14MultiLa} and as will be explained in \S 7, this space is too small in general for what we are interested in, and so we make the following definition, following \cite[Def.
 2.3]{Ber14MultiLa}: